Ayurvedic Daily Routine Guide

 Warm Water & Lemon (Ushapan) 🍋

 Drink a large glass of warm water, optionally with fresh lemon juice, first thing in the morning.
-Avoid cold water, as it dampens your digestive fire.
+Avoid very cold water, as it may feel heavy on digestion.

-Why it helps: Hydrates, stimulates digestion, flushes toxins, and supports bowel movements.
+Why it may help: Hydrates, gently stimulates digestion, and supports your body’s natural elimination.

 Beginner Tip: Warm water alone is powerful if lemon feels like too much!